File Naming Convention | Beyond Who, What, Where, When, Why

 What goes into a name?
 There are lots of ways to do it, but here are some suggestions on where to start.

 First-off, keep it simple!
 It is easy to get bogged down in specifics, but remember that the filename is not the sole source of information on the asset.
 All of the file information should be included in the (searchable) metadata, so the name is really just an initial reference point.
 Simplicity is especially important if you have a larger team involved in naming files.
-You want to hit the sweet spot of enough information to make the name unique, but not so much that the nomenclature becomes too cumbersome and falls by the wayside.
+You want to hit the sweet spot of enough information to make the name unique, but not so much that file naming becomes too cumbersome and falls by the wayside.

 Often, looking at your DAM folder structure can help you think through the beginnings of a naming convention.
 Can some of your folder structure be simplified?
 Can you include additional information in the file name in order to get rid of a level (or two or three) of subfolders?